 There isn't an exact weight or height (or length) a baby should be.
-Your child's weight and height (or length) will be plotted on the growth charts in their 'red book', which is completed by the Health Visitor.
-The UK WHO information in the red books has more information about measuring babies and answers to some frequently asked questions by parents.Close
+Your child's weight and height (or length) will be plotted on the in their 'www.rcpch.ac.uk/resources/growth-charts', which is completed by the Health Visitor.
+The red books has more information about measuring babies and answers to some frequently asked questions by parents and carers .

 Top Tips for a Healthy Weight for you and your baby

 It is recommended to exclusively breastfeed for the first 6 months of a baby's life before introducing solid foods.
 Find out about the benefits of breastfeeding and find out about your local breastfeeding support group.

 It is important to keep up-to-date with your child's development checks and immunisations.